youcan-shop/coding-challenges/Software Engineer - PHP/README.md

 - You should build a small and concise app the right way.

-- The app contain only users and items, with some features and interactions.
+- The app contains only users and items, with some features and interactions.

 - The goal of this test is more to evaluate the way of thinking, design and quality of code (We accept juniors and seniors).